stratdev3/SimpleW/documentation/simplew/docs/addons/addons.md

 **Addons** are optional components that extend SimpleW without modifying its core.
 They allow developers to add new features, integrate services, or customize behaviors in a clear and explicit way.

-Addons are designed to stay **simple, lightweight, and explicit,** avoiding complex plugin systems or hidden magic.
-Each addon focuses on a specific responsibility and integrates naturally into the SimpleW pipeline.

 ## Services